boceckts/ideahub/README.md

 ## Architecture
-The following diagram visualizes the architecture of the ideahub application.
+The following diagram visualizes the architecture of our application.
 We followed the principle that all the database communication should only be done by using the respective services.
+The database initializer is an exception to this rule as it includes commands that are exposed to the flask cli.
 View and API should also not interfere or call each other.
 While the view uses the internal model directly our API uses models from its own namespaces to easily marshall and un-marshall response and request objects.
+The endpoints of our api use a security module which is responsible to determine whether or not users are allowed to access a particular resource.
+The view uses forms and templates to create the user interface.

 ![IdeaHub](ideahub-architecture.jpg)